antrea-io/antrea/docs/securing-control-plane.md

 By default, antrea-controller generates a self-signed certificate.
 You can override the behavior by [providing your own certificates](#providing-your-own-certificates).
-Either way, the antrea-controller will distribute the CA certificate as a ConfigMap named `antrea-ca` in the `kube-system` Namespace and inject it into the APIServices resources created by Antrea in order to allow its clients (i.e. antrea-agent, kube-apiserver) to perform authentication.
+Either way, the antrea-controller will distribute the CA certificate as a ConfigMap named `antrea-ca` in the Antrea deployment Namespace and inject it into the APIServices resources created by Antrea in order to allow its clients (i.e. antrea-agent, kube-apiserver) to perform authentication.

-Typically, clients that wish to access the antrea-controller API can authenticate the server by validating against the CA certificate published in the `kube-system/antrea-ca` ConfigMap.
+Typically, clients that wish to access the antrea-controller API can authenticate the server by validating against the CA certificate published in the `antrea-ca` ConfigMap.

 ## Providing your own certificates

 Since Antrea v0.7.0, you can provide your own certificates to Antrea.
-To do so, you must set the `selfSignedCert` field of `antrea-controller.conf` to `false`, so that the antrea-controller will read the certificate key pair from the `kube-system/antrea-controller-tls` Secret.
+To do so, you must set the `selfSignedCert` field of `antrea-controller.conf` to `false`, so that the antrea-controller will read the certificate key pair from the `antrea-controller-tls` Secret.
+The example manifests and descriptions below assume Antrea is deployed in the `kube-system` Namespace.
+If you deploy Antrea in a different Namepace, please update the Namespace name in the manifests accordingly.

 ```yaml
 apiVersion: v1